yzkn/baserow-gitlab/docs/development/vscode-setup.md

     5. Change to the Baserow source directory: `cd path/to/your/baserow`
     6. Install all the Baserow python requirements into your virtualenv:
        `pip install -r backend/requirements/dev.txt -r backend/requirements/base.txt`
-    7. Now back in VSCode, press F4 or right-click on the top level baserow folder and select `module settings`:
-        1. Make sure the `backend` module SDK is set to the python virtualenv you just made.
-        1. There will most likely be an existing `Python 3.8 (baserow)` virtualenv SDK which is red.
-Delete this first.
-        1. Then you will most likely need to select it as default interpreter for the project:
+    7. Then you will most likely need to select it as default interpreter for the project:
-            1. Type: Ctrl + Shift + P to open the command palette
+         1. Type: Ctrl + Shift + P or open the command palette
-            1. Python: select interpreter
+         1. Type: Python: select interpreter
          1. Find and select your virtualenvs `bin/python` executable
+    8. If do not see the python tests in the testing menu:
+         1. Type: Ctrl + Shift + P or open the command palette
+         1. Type: Python: Configure Tests
 1. Install and get a postgresql database running locally:
     1. [https://www.postgresql.org/docs/11/tutorial-install.html](https://www.postgresql.org/docs/11/tutorial-install.html)
     2. Change the default postgres port otherwise it will clash when running with